jneo8/CS224n/lecture_8.md

 - Example

 - Jane walked into the room.
 John walked in too.
 It was late in the day.
-Jane said hi to ____
+Jane said hi to __

+---

+# IPython Notebok with vanishing gradient example
+#

+- Example of simple and clean NNet implementation

+- Comparisino of sigmoid and Relu units

+- A little bit of vanishing gradient

+---

+# Trick for exploding gradinet: clipping trick

+- The solution first introduced by Mikolov is to clip gradients to a maximum value.

+- Make a big difference in RNNs.

+---

+# Gradient clipping intuition

+- Error surface of a single hiden unit RNN

+- High curvature walls.

+- Solid lines: standard gradient descent trajectories

+- Dashed lines gradients rescaled to fixed size.

+---

+# For vanishing gradients: Initialization + ReLus!

+- Initialize `W(*)'s` to identity martix i and f(z) = rect(z) = max(z, 0)

+- -> Huge difference!

+- Initializatino idea first introduced in Parsing with Compositional Vector Grammars, Socher et al. 2013